CaptainPicarl/PartSwapperPublic/README.md

 Source code is manually exposed/uploaded, so it may lag behind what is in releases or my private repos.

-After downloading a release, I recommend visiting the [PartSwapper Wiki](https://github.com/CaptainPicarl/PartSwapperPublic/wiki/Get-Started)
+For an overview of PartSwapper, as well as instructions on how to get started - I recommend visiting the [PartSwapper Wiki.](https://github.com/CaptainPicarl/PartSwapperPublic/wiki/Get-Started)